ciankc/REMtrack/README.md

 A sparkfun IMU [MPU-9250](https://www.sparkfun.com/products/13762) will be connected to a Raspberry Pi Zero via an I2C interface.
 This IMU will rest on a sleep mask that tightly rests on the user's eyelids to sense movement.
 Additionally, the [heart rate sensor](https://www.sparkfun.com/products/11574) will be connected to an Intel Edison board through an analog input.
 These two embedded devices will stream data to an Azure IoT server using MQ Telemetry Transport (MQTT).
 This data will be stored so that it can be used for training.

 #### Datasets
+The raw data can be viewed at the following DropBocx [link](https://www.dropbox.com/sh/2fkjsiwpo1naz6q/AABdRBSJ_QOWfcs7xz8bPXx7a?dl=0)
 Pulse data will be averaged over a period of 60 seconds to reduce overhead.
 IMU data will be filtered to account for head movements and other large motions.
 During rapid eye movement, the IMU data will be interpreted and flagged in the dataset.
 IMU motion data will also be logged each 60 seconds, which will be calculated as the offset of accelerometer and gyroscope data.
 Depending on the results of stand-alone eye movement tests, these metrics may be adjusted to better reflect the realities of REM sleep.

 #### Labeled Data/Ground Truth